ember-learn/ember-help-wanted-webhook/README.md

 # ember-help-wanted-webhook
-Used to populate our backend (currently Firebase) for the Ember Help Wanted app
+Used to populate our backend (currently CouchDB) for the Ember Help Wanted app

 ### Development